RedhawkSDR/redhawksdr.github.io/content/manual/ide/editors-and-views/softpkg-editor.md

 The **Overview** tab is a representation of the content found within the SPD file and contains five sections:

 1. The **General Information** section provides the ability to view and set (if write permissions are granted) the resource’s **ID** and **Name** as well as the location of the PRF and SCD files.
 The initial content of these fields is auto-generated when the project is created and is generally left unaltered.
 The optional fields, **Version**, **Title**, and **Description**, may be set to aid in the project’s documentation.
+2. The **Project Documentation** section displays a Header hyperlink, which if clicked, provides the option to create and edit the file "HEADER" in the project.
+When code generation is performed, the header is applied to your project files.
-2. The **Interfaces** section lists the IDLs that this resource inherits.
+3. The **Interfaces** section lists the IDLs that this resource inherits.
 This includes IDLs used by the resource’s ports, lifecycle, and properties.
 This table is *read only*, and additional IDL interfaces cannot be added here.
-3. The Component Content section displays hyperlinks to navigate to the Properties and Implementations tabs of the SoftPkg Editor.
 4. The **Testing** section displays two hyperlinks. **Launch a local component** launches a local instantiation of this resource within the Sandbox. **Launch a local component in debug mode** provides additional runtime control, including the ability to place breakpoints, pause execution, and inspect and modify variables.
 See [Debugging REDHAWK Components and Devices with Eclipse]({{< relref "manual/ide/debugging.md" >}}) for more information.
 5. The **Exporting** section provides a hyperlink for deploying a project to the SDR Root.
     Use the following procedure to export a project using the **Export Wizard**: